 All applicants for admission must submit or be responsible for the submission of the following:

-- A completed application along with a $50, non-refundable application fee
+- A completed application through CSDCAS or through the NSU application along with a $50, non-refundable application fee

 - Three letters of academic recommendation from professors and/or supervisors are required and are facilitated through the electronic application system